asifulmamun/share-code/ubuntu/Ubuntu-SSH-Key-Generate-and add-Github_tested.md

-# Adding your SSH key to the ssh-agent
-	# Start the ssh-agent in the background.
+Adding your SSH key to the ssh-agent, Start the ssh-agent in the background.
 ------------- command ------------------------------------------------------------------
 eval "$(ssh-agent -s)"
 ----------------------------------------------------------------------------------------